marcelmazon/rosicrucian-literature/en/student-a/the-musical-scale-and-the-scheme-of-evolution.md

 enough, it wili kill as surely as will a bullet fired front a gun.
-In a mass assembly one has no way of knowing individual keynotes; hence in a crowd there is always danger in sounding a load, dominaat, pro- longed note on any instrument; and the continual dinning of jazz blasts on the eardrums of children is likely to develop a race of neuretics,
+In a mass assembly one has no way of knowing individual keynotes; hence in a crowd there is always danger in sounding a load, dominant, pro- longed note on any instrument; and the continual dinning of jazz blasts on the eardrums of children is likely to develop a race of neurotics.

 Let us note that jazz so-called music is a desecra- tion of the Christ force (harmony) and the Jehovistic creative energy (rhythm).
 The first desecration of